diversified investment portfolio on a tight budget

 1. Dollar-Cost Averaging Strategy:

-Dollar-cost averaging is the act of investing a fixed amount of money at regular intervals, regardless of market conditions.
-This strategy helps mitigate the impact of market volatility by spreading your investments over time.
+Dollar-cost averaging means putting a fixed amount of money into your investment at regular times, regardless of market conditions.
+This simple strategy helps reduce the risk that comes with sudden market ups and downs.

 2. How to Implement Dollar-Cost Averaging with a Tight Budget: